mr-sk/pool-notification/README.md

 Currently only supprts give-me-ltc.com - in addition, requires amazon SNS service with a topic and subscription already created.

-Will send an SMS to your phone when a worker gets below a hashing threshold.
+<b>Will send an SMS to your phone when a worker gets below a hashing threshold. </b>

 Setup

 1) Install submodules
 git submodule update --init --recursive